-We think that seminars and excursions have made positive influence on local school pupils.
-From the seminars they got more information about the caves, cave invertebrate communities and their conservation, anthropogenic factors that affect cave biodiversity and block conservation actions.
-School pupils expressed interest to get bachelor's degree in specialities which are associated with cave research - Biology and Geography.
+In our opinion, seminars and excursions have made positive influence on local school pupils.
+From the seminars they got more information about the caves, cavedwelling invertebrate communities and their conservation, anthropogenic factors that affect cave biodiversity and block conservation actions.
+School pupils expressed interest to get bachelor's degree in specialities which are associated with cave investigation - biology and geography.